thoughtworks-jumpstart/jumpstart/back-end-web-development/web-service-with-express.js/validation-with-joi.md

   - the max or minimum length a field should be
   - for more features please visit the Joi library page at [https://github.com/hapijs/joi](https://github.com/hapijs/joi)

+- A schema is a very concise way to describe (in code) what data you expect to recieve from the client

 You can validate your request body against the schema and get:
-  - An result object that contains a value and an error attribute
+  - a result object that contains a value and an error attribute

   ```javascript
   {